Borneo Orangutan Survival: Documentaries

 The work of the Borneo Orangutan Survival Foundation has appeared in a number of documentaries.
 The Disenchanted Forest was an award-winning 1999 film that follows orphan orangutans as they are rehabilitated and returned to their rainforest home.
 It centres on three BOS projects – Wanariset, Nyaru Menteng and Mawas.
 The Burning Season is a 2008 documentary about the burning of rainforests in Indonesia which featured Lone Drøscher Nielsen.
-The orangutans of Nyaru Menteng were the followed in the two series of Orangutan Diary produced by the BBC and also, as they were reintroduced to a semi-wild habitat in the form of forested pre-release islands, in the 23 programmes of the Orangutan Island series, produced by NHNZ.
+The orangutans of Nyaru Menteng were then followed in the two series of Orangutan Diary produced by the BBC and also, as they were reintroduced to a semi-wild habitat in the form of forested pre-release islands, in the 23 programmes of the Orangutan Island series, produced by NHNZ.
 In 2013, Harrison Ford visited Nyaru Menteng for the filming of episode one of Years of Living Dangerously to show the devastating impacts of the global demand for palm oil and other agricultural products.
 BBC returned to Nyaru Menteng again in 2013 to follow the release of four orangutans into the Bukit Batikap Protection Forest for a special episode of Natural World, entitled "Orangutans: The Great Ape Escape".

 Most recently, BOS Foundation activities at Nyaru Menteng, Samboja Lestari, and in the Bukit Baka Bukit Raya National Park were featured in two series of Orangutan Jungle School, produced by NHNZ.
 The full series aired on Sky Nature, Sat.
 1 Gold, StarHub, Stan., Iqiyi, Smithsonian Channel, MyTV Super, Nexmedia, Vidio, Canal+, Digical, 4gTV, GtTV, TrueVisions, Zuku, VTVCab, Viettel, Love Nature, First Media, MediaNet, and Choice TV.
-In the United Kingdom, Channel 4 instead aired three-part specials in leu of the full series.
+In the United Kingdom, Channel 4 instead aired three-part specials in lieu of the full series.
+The show received positive reviews from The Telegraph and The Times.